 It can be done.
 Just not by everyone.
 But if you want to achieve something and you never try, how can you know you have the potential?Darius Foroux

 After clearing their parent’s estate, they started decluttering their own.

-Per the Jones, there are three states you can have residence without a home: Florida, Texas, and South Dakota.
+Per the Jones, there are 3 states where you can have residence without a home: Florida, Texas, and South Dakota.

 They didn’t like Texas because they would have to return to the state every year to update their vehicle emissions.
 Florida had extra expensive car insurance.
 So, the settled on South Dakota.

 There is a place in the Black Hills which caters to permanent homelessness.
 For a fee, they put their permanent address to this business who would scan and forward any wayward mail by email.